aleshaleksey/fansys23/08-spell-list.md

 **Limitations**: Entities with "tremor sense", "blind-sight" and "true sight" automatically disregard the illusion.

-**Upcast**: For every extra MP dice above 1, the spell either lasts for an extra hour, or affects an additional target.
+**Upcast**: For every extra MP die above 1, the spell either lasts for an extra hour, or affects an additional target.

 **Global**: The spell lasts for a week.